kevintheriault/backendInternApp/README.md

 - Thymeleaf
 - Jackson (JSON Handling + Filtering)
 - Deploy on Heroku using autodeploy.

+## Explanation of stack choices

+I chose to use Java with Spring boot because the challenge requested ensuring that the app could scale.
+This gives very easy scalability only requiring entities be added.
+The database is updated with new entities automatically.

+SQLite was chosen just because it's lightweight and this is a tiny project.
+However could easily be changed to any other required database.  application.properties would just be changed to handle the connection.

+I like using Lombok just for clean code.

+I'm using Jackson (which is included in Spring Boot) to handle JSON response entities.
+I didn't want comments showing for all items so used this to filter them out.
+The default filter I created filters out "comments" and "enabled".
+In graveyard I have no filters running so comments and enabled status is shown.

 ## Required Features:
 - Create inventory items